Aliases for ITGA2B Gene

 GeneCards Summary for ITGA2B Gene

 ITGA2B (Integrin Subunit Alpha 2b) is a Protein Coding gene.
-Diseases associated with ITGA2B include Bleeding Disorder, Platelet-Type, 16, Autosomal Dominant and Glanzmann Thrombasthenia.
-Among its related pathways are GPCR Pathway and MAPK-Erk Pathway.
+Diseases associated with ITGA2B include Glanzmann Thrombasthenia and Bleeding Disorder, Platelet-Type, 16, Autosomal Dominant.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Arrhythmogenic right ventricular cardiomyopathy (ARVC).
 GO annotations related to this gene include identical protein binding and fibrinogen binding.
 An important paralog of this gene is ITGA8.

 UniProtKB/Swiss-Prot for ITGA2B Gene